Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Example of a completed Cash Method of Accounting Form

-This table will help you to keep track of the individual steps and contents of the Cash Method of Accounting and to complete the form correctly.
+This table will help you keep track of the individual steps and contents of the net income statement and fill out the form correctly.

 Operating income Sales revenue Income from sales € 30,000